![]() |

 The J.B.
 Engines

-All of this is a great pity, because the engines were very capably designed in many respects, also being extremely well finished and enticingly packaged.
-Despite their failure to establish themselves in the British marketplace, the manufacturers undeniably showed themselves to be well capable both of producing model engines of real quality and marketing them effectively.
-The letters of the engines’ trade-name stand for the initials of their instigator, Jack Ballard.
-Let’s begin by taking a look at the somewhat convoluted background to the introduction of this rather ephemeral range.
-Background Jack E. Ballard was the founding Managing Director of the E.D. company upon its establishment in 1946.
-He represented E.D. on the sub-committee set up by the Model Trader’s Association in 1949 to fight the Government decision to impose Purchase Tax on model engines.
-Their efforts were ultimately unsuccessful, with a late 1950 court ruling confirming the imposition of purchase tax on model engines beginning retroactively in 1949.
-E.D. was apparently one of a number of companies which suffered the financial consequences of not having prepared an adequate contingency plan to deal with the possibility of this unfavorable outcome.
-I’ve covered this issue in detail in my separate account of the history of the E.D. enterprise.
 It’s possible that some of the other directors may have held Ballard partially responsible for this unhappy situation.
 Certainly, it appears from reading between the lines that the E.D. management team was rather shaken by dissention during the early 1950’s.
 One point on which the Board as a whole seems to have disagreed with Ballard was his perception of the need to continue both to update and expand the company’s range and to improve the presentation and marketing of its products.
-While this was likely a valid viewpoint, it was an inescapable fact that the full implementation of such a broad program would require a significant investment of financial resources which the company simply did not have at the time.
+It also seems possible that some aspects of his seemingly forceful and self-assured personal characteristics may have rubbed his fellow Directors the wrong way.
+While the need to upgrade the company's products and their presentation was likely a valid viewpoint, it was an inescapable fact that the full implementation of such a broad program would require a significant investment of financial resources which the company simply did not have at the time.
 The loss of the purchase tax argument coupled with E.D.’s failure to make provision for an unfavourable outcome had placed the company in a position in which its financial capabilities were extremely strained.
 This led to its development programs being under-funded for some time.

 The initial announcement of the take-over appeared in an advertisement which was placed by the new owners in the October 1952 issue of “Model Aircraft”.
 This announcement included the information that production of the highly-regarded AMCO 3.5 BB would re-commence “shortly”.
 An identically-worded announcement appeared in the November 1952 issue of the rival “Aeromodeller” magazine.
 The name of the Aeronautical Electronic & Engineering Co. unmistakably suggested a concern with electronics in addition to model engines.
 This was of course an exact parallel to the business portfolio of the competing E.D. company, which manufactured both engines and radio control equipment.
 In addition to resuming the production of certain AMCO model engines, the new company also entered the radio control business with its Avionic range of R/C gear.
-After the AMCO range was taken over by Aeronautical Electronic & Engineering in the latter part of 1952, there was a hiatus in production while the required manufacturing facilities were established at the new location.
+After the AMCO range was taken over by Aeronautical Electronic & Engineering in the latter part of 1952, there was a hiatus in model engine production while the required manufacturing facilities were established at the new location.
 The company wisely retained Dennis Allen to assist them in getting set up to resume production of the flagship 3.5 cc models.

 In addition, Allen had worked as one of the engine repair wizards at Henry J. Nicholl’s famous shop at 308 Holloway Road in London during the period when Nicholls’ Mercury Models division was acting as the trade distributor and service centre for the AMCO engines.
 He therefore had the opportunity to get to know the original AMCO range very well indeed.
 Allen had subsequently worked in the model engine field with Alan Allbon, hence bringing a wealth of directly related experience to his new position.
 Allen's hand was soon greatly strengthened by the addition of his good friend and fellow West Essex club member Len "Stoo" Steward to the staff of the new company.
 Steward had previously owned the "K" Model Engineering Co. of Gravesend in Kent, hence having a wealth of hands-on model engine manufacturing experience in connection with the various "K" model engines.
 He was particularly noted for his skill in honing cylinders and lapping pistons to fit.
 Another notable individual with a proven track record as a model engine designer and constructor who joined the company at this time was Arthur F. Weaver, best remembered today as having designed the delightful Weaver 1 cc sideport diesel for home construction.
 Weaver was a noted exponent of model car and tethered hydroplane racing, having designed and built a number of his own engines.
 He was a skilled and highly experienced toolmaker who doubtless contributed a great deal to the further development of the company's design and manufacturing programs.
 Engineering talent was certainly not lacking at Aeronautical Electronic & Engineering!!